11 revelations from a nomadic year travelling Australia

-The date was April 6, 2017; the day was a Thursday; the destination was Melbourne, and the distance wasn’t very far.
+The date was April 6, 2017; the day was a Thursday; the destination was Melbourne, and the distance from my home city wasn’t very far.
 From unassuming beginnings, paying the measly TigerAir fee to get me from Adelaide to Melbourne, I set off on an open-ended journey around Australia.

 In truth, I didn’t know what to expect, where I would go, what I would do, or what would evolve after leaving a cushy desk job after nearly 7 years of gainful employment.
 What followed was a year exploring every Australian capital city and hundreds of road-tripping hours; all the while trying to reinvent my career as a freelance professional.